fourjuaneight/resume/src/entries/work/2021-big-pixel.md

 - Ionic
 - TypeScript

+---

-Oransi provides consumer smart air filtration products.
-This app was built as a hub to connect users' accounts and their air quality settings.
-It pulls data from various services and serves them in a wonderful UI.
-The codebase is also used on iOS and Android apps with the help of Ionic.
+- Developed a hub app for Oransi to connect users' accounts and IoT air-quality product settings.
+- Retrieved data from various services and displayed it in a user-friendly interface.
+- Used the same codebase for iOS and Android apps with the help of Ionic.

-This was also my first foray into back-end development.
-Which was an amazing learning opportunity to polish my data management and architectural planning skills.
+- This was the first project that involved back-end development, which provided an opportunity to improve data management and architectural planning skills.